Finding a home to rent in a foreign country can feel like an especially daunting task.

 At a hospiteeravond, everyone interested in the room turns up with a stash of alcohol and gives it their all to impress the current housemates — by invitation only, of course.

 If you’re brave enough to show up, the hosts aren’t afraid to ask you some, um, interesting questions.

 Don’t be surprised if you get asked, “what kind of road sign are you?” or “If you had to be a fruit, which one would you be?”.
 Yep, it’s just as awkward as it sounds.

 2. No internationals/Dutch speaking, only in Dutch rentals

 So you’ve found a great room in a beautiful flat within your price range through a Facebook group.
 Great!
 But a quick scroll down reveals the dreaded words: “No internationals” or “Dutch speaking only.”

-On the other hand. it’s understandable that Dutch natives want to speak their mother tongue in their own home.
-Additionally, the Dutch already fear the loss of their language in the wake of globalisation.
+On the other hand, it’s understandable that Dutch natives want to speak their mother tongue in their own homes.
+The Dutch already fear the loss of their language in the wake of globalisation.

 When the Dutch say unfurnished, they mean unfurnished!
 Don’t be surprised if you walk into your new Dutch rental to find that it doesn’t have any curtains, floorboards, or even kitchen appliances.

 Even if you view the property with all these items, the current tenants may strip it back to its original state when they leave.